wl1995/microservice-benchmark/README.md

 **NOTE 2**: We have modified the source code of ROS2.
 Please copy the folders in ROS2_source_code and replace them in the ROS2 folder.

+**NOTE 3**: The container images are avaliable by searching **longwen549** in the dockerhub.

-**NOTE 3**: The provided container image is a full image that contains all required dependencies for the whole Autoware.
+**NOTE 4**: The provided container image is a full image that contains all required dependencies for the whole Autoware.
 However eliminating the unnecessary contents for different module images can further boost the performance and start-up time.
 For detailed information about the minimum setups for each module, please refer to **eliminating.txt**.
 These setups are tested by ourself and optimizations may still be available.

 ## 2. File Structure